-Express Media is delighted to present Making Tracks: a travelling workshop series and zine publication aimed at developing the work of young writers in Australia.
+Express Media is delighted to present Making Tracks: a travelling pop-up workshop series and zine publication aimed at developing the work of young writers in Australia.

-In 2018, Express Media presents Making Tracks in Daylesford and Castlemaine, and in 2019, Express Media presents Making Tracks in Wodonga and Perth.
+In 2018, Express Media presenting Making Tracks in Daylesford and Castlemaine, and in 2019, Express Media presents Making Tracks in Wodonga and Perth.
 Making Tracks is free but registrations are vital.
-Each workshop has up to ten places, first in best dressed.
-Each registration includes four back issues of Express’ premier youth literary journal, Voiceworks, all valued at $75.
+Each participant will receive a free Express Media Membership and four back issues of Express’ premier literary journal, Voiceworks, all valued at $75.

 Adalya Nash Hussein writes and edits nonfiction.
 Her work has appeared in Voiceworks, The Lifted Brow and Going Down Swinging.
 She has been one of EWF’s MRC Writers in Residence and a Wheeler Centre ‘Next Big Thing’.
 She is the Online Editor of The Lifted Brow and a nonfiction editor for Voiceworks.

 Making Tracks: Wodonga, Guest Artist | Robyne Young | @Robyne7

 Robyne has more than 30 years’ experience as a journalist, columnist and writer of fiction and poetry.
 Her work has been published in On the Wallaby Track – Australian and Romanian writing; various FourW anthologies; Short and Scary; Seizure Flashers; Tincture Journal; ZineWest 2013 (3rd prize) and New Albury Writing.
 Her short story collections include The Only Constant and The Basket and The Briefcase.
 She is a past coordinator of Albury’s Write Around the Murray Festival.

 Robyne holds a BA Communications (PR) and MA Organisational Communication from Charles Sturt University, and an MA Cultural and Creative Practice from the Writing and Society Research Centre at Western Sydney University.